d-krupke/cpsat-primer/README.md

 > **WARNING: You are reading a draft!
 Expect lots of mistakes (and please report them either as issue or pull request :) )**

-This tutorial shall help you use and understand the LCG-based Constraint Programming Solver [CP-SAT of Google's ortools suite](https://github.com/google/or-tools/).
+This unofficial primer shall help you use and understand the LCG-based Constraint Programming Solver [CP-SAT of Google's ortools suite](https://github.com/google/or-tools/).
 CP-SAT is a new generation of constraint programming solvers that can actually compete for some optimization problems against classical [Branch and Bound](https://en.wikipedia.org/wiki/Branch_and_bound)